 You also mentioned before that you are interested in socio-political issues.
 Does it also translate into your music or the process of making music?

 I guess it’s because I’m not listening to as much music as I did a couple of years ago.
-I’m thinking about bigger subjects and how that relates to myself and my family and people around me and the country I live in.
-Maybe it’s been a bit subdued but the stuff that I have coming up is a bit more upfront about it.
+I’m thinking about bigger subjects and how that relates to myself and my family, people around me, and the country I live in.
+Maybe it’s been a bit subdued but my upcoming material is a bit more upfront.
 You don’t need to have something specific to say but at least say something when you have the space.
-People listen to what you’re saying – for instance in interviews, etc – and that comes with responsibility attached to it.
-I try to not only do it in words, but also in actions: how I live my life, how I conduct my way of doing things.
+People listen to what you’re saying – for instance in interviews – and that comes with responsibility attached to it.
+I try to not only do it in words, but also in actions: how I live my life, my way of doing things.

-Your Swedish Congo Records was inspired by an obscure 78 rpm record called The Belgian Congo Records sourced from Central Congo by Belgian filmmaker Armand Denis and published in 1950.
+Your album, The Swedish Congo Record, was inspired by an obscure 78 rpm record called The Belgian Congo Records, sourced from Central Congo by Belgian filmmaker Armand Denis and published in 1950.

-It started out as some sort of research – me wanting to learn these rhythm patterns and spending some time with drum synthesis and building drum sounds.
+It started out as research – my wanting to learn these rhythmic patterns and spending some time with drum synthesis and building drum sounds.
 It wasn’t really meant to be released at all.
-The whole idea behind it is to look at appropriation – me as a privileged middle aged white Western European doing electronic music – and how that relates to the music I want to make and I’m influenced by.
-I wouldn’t say it’s a critique, or that I have the right answers or I come with any answers at all, but at least I’m trying to raise the questions.
+The whole idea behind it is to look at appropriation – me as a privileged, middle-aged, white Western European doing electronic music – and how that relates to the music I want to make and am influenced by.
+I wouldn’t say it’s a critique, or that I have the right answers or any answers at all, but at least I’m trying to raise questions.

-But you are doing it in a way that you are not directly sampling, but recreating or recomposing the source material.
+But you are not directly sampling, rather recreating or recomposing the source material.

-The original idea – and what a lot of people would do – was just to sample the original and I’m not frowning upon that.
-I love sampling and sample a lot myself from various sources.
+The original idea – and what a lot of people would do – was just to sample the original, and I’m not frowning upon that.
+I love sampling and sample various sources a lot myself .
 But it felt disrespectful, because it was so easy to do in this case.
 In the end it was almost like an internship.
 I wanted to learn, but in my own way.
-I started doing it all from the basics and that took a very long time and it became something completely different and that’s part of the whole journey of the project.
-I feel these are cover versions, as you would cover a Bob Dylan track and add something of your own to it.
+I started doing it all from the basics and that took a very long time.
+It became something completely different, and that’s part of the whole project’s journey.
+I feel my tracks are cover versions, just as you would cover a Bob Dylan track and add something of your own.